Sebastian-gthb/insert-OptROM-into-BIOS/README.md

   * or BIOS.BIN file with the dump of the BIOS from a one chip ROM
   * OptROM.BIN with a option ROM image like a configured XTIDE ROM image

 With all these files in one directory you must only execute the script and you get a patches new BIOS file ("BIOS+OPT.BIN") and if you start with a splited HI+LO ROM you get the HI and LO part for the EPROMs ("BIOS+OPT_HI.BIN" and "BIOS+OPT_LO.BIN").

-The idea, the solution and the code is from Sebastian-gthb
+The idea, the solution and the code is from Sebastian-gthb.

 ToDo's:
-   * placing the subfunction automaticly into free space in the BIOS ROM
    * set the right checksum of the ROM
    * check if the Option ROM is already insert in the BIOS